STIXProject/stixproject.github.io/about/faq/index.md

 STIX is for anyone involved in defending networks or systems against cyber threats, including cyber defenders, cyber threat analysts, malware analysts, security tool vendors, security researchers and more.
 STIX provides a common language for describing cyber threat information so it can be shared, stored, and otherwise used in a consistent manner that facilitates automation.

-## Where can I get STIX?
+## How do I get STIX?

 The STIX Language is available on the [STIX website](https://stix.mitre.org/language/).

-Bindings and related tools to help process and work with STIX are [open source on GitHub](https://github.com/STIXProject).
+Bindings and related tools to help process and work with STIX are [open source on Github](https://github.com/STIXProject).

-[Documentation](/documentation) and [examples](/documentation/idioms) are also available.

 ## Where can I find examples of STIX data?
 Are there any STIX repositories?